Skip to the content.

 Logistics

-For the conference itself, there is a block of rooms reserved for attendees on-campus at Hotel UMass.
-Details to be announced.
+There is a block of rooms reserved for attendees on-campus at Hotel UMass; see information on the registration page.